DalasK/DalasK_DLL-Injector/README.md

 Actually, the injection takes place in 5 steps:
 1. After the entry of a process targeted by the user, the injector starts to locate this process where the dll will be injected (OpenProcess).

 2. It then allocates a memory space in the address area of the targeted process (the size of this space must be large enough to support the code to be injected).
-(VirtualAlloc)
+(VirtualAlloc).

 3. Once this space is allocated, the injector asks the user for the path of his dll and then writes it to the address space (WriteProcessMemory).